turingschool/backend-curriculum-site/module3/lessons/fundamental_javascript.md

 ## History of JavaScript

 Way back in the early days of the web, Brendan Eich created JavaScript.
 Legend has it that he wrote it in 10 days in 1995 while he was working as an engineer at Netscape.
 The language was first released with Netscape 2 in 1996.
 The name 'JavaScript' was a oh-so-clever marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java, but instead it led to years of confusion about the names of these two mostly unrelated programming languages.
-If you'd like to learn more about where JS came from, take a look [at this article](http://speakingjs.com/es5/ch04.html).

 ## What is JavaScript and Why?